Prostitution: General

 Prostitute is derived from the Latin prostituta.
 Some sources cite the verb as a composition of "pro" meaning "up front" or "forward" and "stituere", defined as "to offer up for sale".
 Another explanation is that prostituta is a composition of pro and statuere (to cause to stand, to station, place erect).
 A literal translation therefore is: "to put up front for sale" or "to place forward".
-The Online Etymology Dictionary states, "The notion of 'sex for hire' is not inherent in the etymology, which rather suggests one 'exposed to lust' or sex 'indiscriminately offered.'"
+The Online Etymology Dictionary states: "The notion of 'sex for hire' is not inherent in the etymology, which rather suggests one 'exposed to lust' or sex 'indiscriminately offered'."

 The word prostitute was then carried down through various languages to the present-day Western society.
 Most sex worker activists groups reject the word prostitute and since the late 1970s have used the term sex worker instead.
 However, sex worker can also mean anyone who works within the sex industry or whose work is of a sexual nature and is not limited solely to prostitutes.

 A variety of terms are used for those who engage in prostitution, some of which distinguish between different types of prostitution or imply a value judgment about them.
+This terminology is hotly contested among scholars.
 Common alternatives for prostitute include escort and whore; however, not all professional escorts are prostitutes.